 Those were some of the seeds planted early on that made me go on a pretty long musical journey.
 I traveled to India, where I studied sitar and just went around soaking up the wonderful culture and music.
 I lived in New York City and played with various rock bands, and I studied at the Berklee College of Music in Boston, immersing myself into jazz, fusion, funk, classical, and world music.
 All of these elements were blended into the compositions from my first two albums, but they really came full circle on my latest album Morning Sun.
 While living in New York I started working with Danny Abowd, a fantastic lyricist and composer.
 The new approach we took for writing the album was a lot less of a jazz-fusion approach and brought my music back to more of a songwriting approach, and more towards some of my early influences, although I realize the album sounds nothing like Queen, Guns N Roses or Hendrix….

 It’s quite amazing how a lot of the latest part of my journey took my music around the world, without me coming along.
-Releasing my music online gave me the opportunity to connect with wonderful people in Poland, Belgium, England, Argentina, Canada, Mexico, Uzbekistan and more.
+Releasing my music online gave me the opportunity to connect with wonderful people in Poland, Belgium, England, Argentina, Canada, Mexico, Scotland, Uzbekistan and more.
 It is an incredible feeling to reach music lovers with music that might not reach the masses, but is appreciated by a small and dedicated group of people.
 If I am able to evoke a feeling even half as powerful as the one I had listening to “Voodoo Child”, it makes all the hard work worth while.

 I hope to continue this journey for quite some time and connect with more music lovers, and I invite you to be a part of this connection by clicking here to listen to my most recent album Morning Sun.

 Thanks for being a listener and making it all matter.